lily0303/FTJ-based-neural-network/README.md

 This is the code repository for our reserch "A physics-based predictive model for pulse design to realize high-performance memristive neural networks".
 ## Introduction
 This repository contains PyTorch implementation of neural network train in situ, and the network is train based on FTJ.
 The Ferroelectric tunnel junction(FTJ)-based neural network uses the LTP/LTD characteristics of the FTJ for the weight update.
-## Motivation
-The training performance of memristive neural network depend on the pulse scheme applied to the constituent memristors.
-However, the design of the pulse scheme in most provious studies was approached in an empirical manner or through a trial-and-error method.
-We demonstrate a `physics-based predictive model` for the pulse design in memristive neural network. and this study may provide useful guidance for the pulse design in the experimental development of high-performance memristive neural networks.
 ## Dataset
 All experiments are done on MNIST, as it provides a training set of 60,000 handwritten digits and a validation set of 10,000 handwritten digits.
 The images have size 28*28 pixels.
 ## Usage